Kitten Care Chicken Cat Food

 Pet Care Guide

 It is important you feed the same amount of food each day to your pet.
 Weigh out the correct amount of food on digital scales or ask for a FREE Measuring Scoop marked with your pet's total feeding volume.
-When feeding for the first time introduce gradually over a period of 4 to 7 days.

 Do not be tempted to overfeed, as your pet may become overweight and less healthy.

-Daily amounts may need to be adjusted to meet the needs of your pet according to activity, body condition, seasonal changes and current weight.
+To avoid overfeeding use the lower feeding range and gradually increase if required to meet the needs of your pet according to activity, body condition, seasonal changes and current weight.

 Beware that additional supplements, treats and chews can contain food allergens, unbalance the diet or lead to obesity.